Social Justice & The Bhaktishop

 Love is a powerful and fierce practice, and real compassion is our best response as conscious beings.
 Love is the first step.
 Then, action.

-This community raised over $8000 for various organizations last year that are dear to us, from Black Lives Matter, Standing Rock and Planned Parenthood to the ACLU and Human Rights Campaign.
-2017 so far has seen nearly $2000 go to Sankofa Collective, Planned Parenthood, IRCO.org, The Multnomah County WIC, Coalition of Communities of Color, Living Yoga and the Standing Rock Legal Defense Fund.
+This community raised over $8000 for various organizations last Fall that are dear to us, from Black Lives Matter, Standing Rock and Planned Parenthood to the ACLU and Human Rights Campaign.
+2017 so far has seen nearly $5500 go to Sankofa Collective, Planned Parenthood, IRCO.org, The Multnomah County WIC, Coalition of Communities of Color, Living Yoga and the Standing Rock Legal Defense Fund.
 Stay tuned for some more events and opportunities to be active in giving, participation and community-building.
-Thank you for taking an active role in your own wayll of us are vital to the process of civil discourse and have a responsibility to act both locally and globally to do what we can, with the gifts and talents we have, for as many as we can.
+Thank you for taking an active role in your own way; all of us are vital to the process of civil discourse and have a responsibility to act both locally and globally to do what we can, with the gifts and talents we have, for as many as we can.
 Not everyone is moved to take action in the same ways, or via the same avenues.
 There are marchers and noisemakers, those with money to give but no time to spare, those that make art and encourage freedom of expression, those that write articles, sing songs, run for office, make phone calls, teach teachers, hold hands, heal hearts, and more.
 All are needed, and no action is too small to take.